Paragliders travel from all over the world to take to the skies from Babadağ in Ölüdeniz, hailed as one of the world’s best paragliding spots.

 Enjoy a special evening meal with friends – and the most incredible sunsets.

-A Burger House at 1800m will open from Monday, October 19, and a Sandwich House at 1900m will be opening soon.
+A Burger House at 1800m opened on Monday, October 19, 2022.
+The date for the opening of the Sandwich House at 1900m is yet to be confirmed.

 What else do you need to know?